 Please consult with us prior to contacting the EEOC.
 The ADEA has strict deadlines.
 In most states, the Charge of Discrimination must be filed with the EEOC within 180 days of the alleged act of discrimination.
 After the EEOC has concluded their investigation and you receive the Notice of Right to Sue, you will have 90 days within which to file a lawsuit should you choose to do so.

 The OWBPA is a law that governs severance agreements and employment agreements.
-If you have been offered a severance agreement and you are over forty years of age, contact Strelka Law Office to see if you have a right to additional severance under the law.
+If you have been offered a severance agreement and you are over forty years of age, contact Strelka Employment Law to see if you have a right to additional severance under the law.